Harassment and Abuse

 What is bullying?

-Bullying is any persistent intimidating, offensive or humiliating behaviour, which has the purpose or effect of undermining a person and/or creating an intimidating and hostile environment that makes a person feel uncomfortable.
+Bullying is any persistent intimidating, offensive, or humiliating behaviour which has the purpose or effect of undermining a person and/or creating an intimidating and hostile environment that makes a person feel uncomfortable.
 It can also include an abuse of power where someone manipulates the other person to do something with the threat of punishment or being treated unfavourably.

-Some Examples of Harassment and Bullying
+Examples of Harassment and Bullying

-• Embarrassing, abusive or insulting words or behaviour, jokes or innuendo (particularly on the grounds of age, race, sex, disability, sexual orientation and religion or belief)
+• Embarrassing, abusive, or insulting words or behaviour, jokes, or innuendo (particularly on the grounds of age, race, sex, disability, sexual orientation, and religion or belief)

 • Unwelcome comments about clothes or appearance